Local service page

 These are the practical questions households usually ask before choosing terrace safety nets in Chamarajpet, Bangalore.

 Yes.
 EverSafe installs terrace safety nets in Chamarajpet, Bangalore.
-The site check focuses on roof edges, parapet gaps, stair-heads, tank routes and clothesline corners, with parapet height, stair entry, tank access, wind side and anchor points reviewed before the quote is confirmed.
+The site check focuses on roof edges, parapet gaps, stair-heads, tank routes and clothesline corners, with parapet height, stair entry, tank access, wind side and anchor points reviewed before the estimate is confirmed.

 Price depends on open edge length, floor height, return corners, support points and access difficulty.
-Photos can give a first idea, but the final quote is confirmed after measurement and access check.
+Photos can give a first idea, but the final estimate is confirmed after measurement and access check.

 Send the full terrace, open edges, stair head, water tank side, clothesline corner and height or access view.
 A wider photo showing height or outside access helps the team judge fixing and safety needs before visiting.